richardwilkes/cef/README.md

 Go bindings for the
 [Chromium Embedded Framework (CEF)](https://bitbucket.org/chromiumembedded/cef).

-Currently works for macOS and Windows.
-Linux support will be coming at some point as well.
+Currently works for macOS, Windows and Linux.

 ## Initial setup required for Windows
 - Download and run the installer from http://www.msys2.org/